zack-bitcoin/amoveo/docs/other_blockchains/pow_pos_hybrid.md

 so if the 10% of value is staked, the weight is 1.1
 An attacker would either need to control 110% of the stake (yes, more than 100% is impossible), or 1.1x the hashrate that is currently mining, or some linear combination of those 2 things. like 50% of stake + 0.6x the hashrate

-So we can conclude that first order polynomials cannot result in a fork choice rule that would let pow/pos hybrid be more secure vs standard pow.
+So we can conclude that first order polynomials cannot result in a fork choice rule that would let pow/pos hybrid be more secure vs standard pow against hashrate rental attacks.

 Next considering polynomials of the form weight = P + H + c*P*H